Federal Tax Policy Issues

 Federal Income Tax and Farm Households

 The Federal income tax is a progressive tax imposed on net income.
 Taxable income is computed by subtracting allowable adjustments, deductions, and personal exemptions from total income.
-Numerous provisions of Federal income tax law allow taxpayers to reduce their tax liability if they undertake certain tax-favored activities.
+Numerous Federal income tax law provisions allow taxpayers to reduce their tax liability if they undertake certain tax-favored activities.
 Farmers benefit from both general tax provisions available to all taxpayers and provisions specifically designed for farmers.

 Examples of special tax treatment for farmers include cash accounting, multi-year averaging for farm income, accelerated depreciation, and capital gains treatment for certain assets used in farming.
 These and other provisions reduce the farm income tax base.
 Such incentives have likely encouraged greater investment in productive capacity than would have occurred without tax incentives, and this may have affected farmland prices, organizational structure, and farm profitability.